Skip to content

 • ADOS-2 (Autism Diagnostic Observation Schedule) – considered the gold-standard diagnostic assessment, administered by clinicians.

-The RAADS-R stands out for its comprehensive coverage across multiple domains, but using it alongside other questionnaires can give a more complete picture of autistic traits.
+This autism screening tool stands out for its comprehensive coverage across multiple domains, but using it alongside other questionnaires can give a more complete picture of autistic traits.

 👉 You can try our Autism Quotient (AQ) Test or CAT-Q Test to complement your RAADS-R results.